build-umass/upward-bound/Docusign/README.md

 One potential use case for the Docusign API includes having an area on the website where students and enter an email and we will use that email to send them a Docusign File to sign.
 The Python script could be running in the background and make the correct API call to have the signable document emailed to the student.

+# Proposed Architecture

+When we come up with use cases for DocuSign in the app, we can add a feature to allow the React client to make a request to our Python server, which is where all Docusign logic will be handled.

 # DocuSign API Set up

 First, download the SDK from this GitHub repository as a zip file.